Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## copyToLocal
-The `copyToLocal` command will copy the contents of a file in Tachyon to a file in your local file
+The `copyToLocal` command copies the contents of a file in Tachyon to a file in your local file
 system.
 If a directory is specified, the directory and all its contents will be downloaded
 recurisvely.